A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 Here $\lambda_w$, $\lambda_n$, $\lambda_u$, $\lambda_s$, and $\lambda_v$ are hyperparameters and $\C_{ij}$ is a confidence parameter similar to that for CTR \cite{CTR} ($\C_{ij} = a$ if $\R_{ij}=1$ and $\C_{ij}=b$ otherwise).
 Note that the middle layer $\X_{L/2}$ serves as a bridge between the ratings and content information.
-This middle layer, along with the latent offset $\ep_j$, is the key that enables CDL to simultaneously learn an effective feature representation and capture the similarity and (implicit) relationship between items (and users).
-Similar to the generalized SDAE, for computational efficiency, we can also take $\lambda_s$ to infinity.
+This middle layer, along with the latent offset $\ep_j$, is the key that enables CDL to simultaneously learn an effective feature representation and capture the similarity and (implicit) relationship among items (and users).
+Similar to the generalized SDAE, we can also take $\lambda_s$ to infinity for computational efficiency.

 The graphical model of CDL when $\lambda_s$ approaches positive infinity is shown in Figure \ref{fig:cdl_pgm}, where, for notational simplicity, we use $\x_0$, $\x_{L/2}$, and $\x_L$ in place of $\X_{0,j*}^T$, $\X_{\frac{L}{2},j*}^T$, and $\X_{L,j*}^T$, respectively.